LDAWG-a11y/a11yWebApp/src/guides/using-a-portable-stylesheet-across-the-web.md

 ![The stylus icon button in Edge's extensions bar, there is also a prompt informing a user it has been enabled](src/guideImg/dl-portable-css-stylus-icon.png)

 At this point, you may need to pin Stylus to your extensions bar (move on if the Stylus button is already there).
-There is a button called \*\*Extensions\*\* in the extensions bar, usually represented by a puzzle piece icon.
+There is a button called **Extensions** in the extensions bar, usually represented by a puzzle-piece icon.
 Navigate to any page on the web, this extension will not work if you're still on the extensions store, but it will work everywhere else.
-Clicking on the Stylus icon button on a webpage will open up a small popup, which has 2 checkboxes and 2 buttons, we want to click the \*\*Manage styles\*\* button, which will open in a new tab.
+Clicking on the Stylus icon button on a webpage will open up a small popup, which has 2 checkboxes and 2 buttons, we want to click the **Manage styles** button, which will open in a new tab.

 ### The Stylus interface

- Within the Stylus interface, there is an \*\*Add style\*\* panel, which should be situated on the left, before the code editor, within that panel, there is a Write new style\*\* button, click this, but before doing so, ensure the adjacent checkbox \*\*asUsercss\*\* is unchecked, we don't need to worry about that.
+ Within the Stylus interface, there is an **Add style** panel, which should be situated on the left, before the code editor, within that panel, there is a Write new style\*\* button, click this, but before doing so, ensure the adjacent checkbox **asUsercss** is unchecked, we don't need to worry about that.

 ![The Stylus interface, with the Write new style button highlighted](src/guideImg/dl-stylus-create-new-btn.png)